denysdovhan/wtfjs/README.md

 The primary goal of this list is to collect some crazy examples and explain how they work, if possible.
 Just because it's fun to learn something that we didn't know before.

-If you are a beginner, you can use these notes to get a deeper dive into the JavaScript.
+If you are a beginner, you can use these notes to get a deeper dive into JavaScript.
 I hope these notes will motivate you to spend more time reading the specification.

 If you are a professional developer, you can consider these examples as a great resource for interview questions and quizzes for newcomers in your company.
 At the same time, these examples can come in handy while preparing for an interview.